ElementAstro/atom-docs/src/content/docs/en/web/httplite.md

 ---
-title: HttpClient and HttpRequestBuilder Class Documentation
+title: HttpClient and HttpRequestBuilder
-description: Comprehensive documentation for the HttpClient and HttpRequestBuilder classes, including constructors, methods for setting error handlers, connecting to servers, sending requests, receiving responses, and usage examples.
+description: Comprehensive for the HttpClient and HttpRequestBuilder classes, including constructors, methods for setting error handlers, connecting to servers, sending requests, receiving responses, and usage examples.
 ---

-# HttpClient Class Documentation
+# HttpClient

 The `HttpClient` class is used to establish a connection to a server and send requests while receiving responses.